jcbacong/regression-keras/README.md

 # regression-keras
 Neural network for predicting appliance energy consumption using keras

 The motivation of this work is to test the machine learning library called keras.
-I used the an open-source dataset [1,2] for a regression analysis using neural network.
+I used an open-source dataset [1,2] for the regression analysis using neural network.